zaracooper/blog/content/posts/hugo-github-portfolio.md

 Here's one way to tweak the **hugo-uilite** theme:

 1. Start by restoring the theme to its original glory.
 For the **hugo-uilite** theme, we’ll do this by copying some files from its *exampleSite* folder.
 If your theme seems broken at first, the theme’s README should be the first place to look for a solution.
 If nothing is specified — like in our case — look to the *exampleSite* folder of your theme’s repo.
-To fix the site, copy missing files from the data folder of *exampleSite* to the data folder to the portfolio site.
+To fix the site, copy missing files from the data folder of *exampleSite* to the data folder of the portfolio site.

     ```bash
     mkdir data